sky-big/fdocker/README.md

-# simplified version docker, can use for test, serverless
+# Introduction

+fdocker is a simplified version docker by self